Music therapy services are valued by residents and staff in Retirement Residences and in Long Term Care facilities.

 - Music therapy services are relevant to the end, with palliative care available.

 Music participation has been shown to stimulate production of neurotransmitters like dopamine and serotonin, helping with motor skills for people with Parkinson’s disease and supporting a good night’s sleep.
 Musical engagement also stimulates endorphins for a fun time!

 Music therapy is also shown to reduce the need for drug interventions to control behaviors when services are provided on a regular basis.
 See an article about a recent study: Reducing Antipsychotics helps Improve the Lives of Seniors in Care

-Services to Retirement Residences:
+Services to Retirement and LTC Residences:

 - Groups that get the residents motivated, participating, sharing stories of their lives, talking about their experiences as well as singing, and playing simple musical instruments.
 Residents love it!
 Programs can be weekly, monthly or on a seasonal basis and theme based to be relevant!